hashicorp/terraform-aws-vault/modules/vault-cluster/README.md

 Each EC2 Instance in the ASG has an [IAM Role](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html) attached with permissions to access its S3 bucket.
 The IAM Role ARN is exported as an output variable so you can add custom permissions.
-If you require a deterministic IAM role ARN, the `vault_iam_role_name` variable can be set to your desired role name.
+If you require a deterministic IAM role ARN, the `iam_role_name` variable can be set to your desired role name.